How Much Do Granite Countertops Cost?

 Modular Granite

-Positioned between tiles and full slabs in terms of size and cost, modular granite can range from $25 to $50 per square foot.
-It’s easier to handle and transport than full slabs and is often a suitable choice for DIY projects.
+Positioned between tile and slab in size and cost, modular granite typically ranges from $25 to $50 per square foot for materials.
+It’s easier to handle than full slabs and can suit select DIY-friendly projects.
+Installed pricing varies by location and scope.

 Customization and Color Variations